mozilla/pontoon/README.md

 -----
 Web client:

-* Map / on a web server to the root of this project.
+* Map /pontoon on a web server to the root of this project.
-* Point your browser to /.
+* Point your browser to /pontoon.
-* Click on the Test Pilot link (Make sure you have Gettext support installed on your web server).
+* Click on the Demo link.

 Django server ([Django][django] is required):